Cold Weather Camping: Tips for Staying Warm this Winter

 11. Stake a tarp above your tent

-Hang a tarp over your tent to trap additional heat and keep you protected from the elements.
-Adding a tarp as an extra layer will catch snow and ice as it falls and can protect your rain fly from condensation that can freeze overnight.
+Hanging a tarp over your tent will trap additional heat and keep you protected from the elements.
+This extra layer will catch snow and ice as it falls and can protect your rain fly from condensation that can freeze overnight.

-You should also always use a footprint underneath, which also helps insulate your temp from the cold ground.
+You should also always use a footprint underneath your tent, which will help insulate your tent from the cold ground.

 12. Opt for an insulated sleeping pad